s18651/sml-project/README.md

 # sml-project

-### Implementation of World CO2 Emissions Analysis using Flask
+### Implementation of World CO2 Emissions Analysis with Python and Machine Learning using Flask and Scikit-Learn for PJAIT course SML

 <br /><br />